Tikquuss/meta_XLM/README.md

 All these files must be in the same folder (`PARA_PATH`).
 You can also (and optionally) have monolingual data available (en.txt, de.txt and fr.txt; in `MONO_PATH` folder).
+Parallel and monolingual data can all be in the same folder.

 [OPUS collections](http://opus.nlpl.eu/) is a good source of dataset.
 We illustrate in the [opus.sh](opus.sh) script how to download the data from opus and convert it to a text file.